selfrefactor/rambda/CONTRIBUTING.md

 2. Apply your fix to `files/index.d.ts`.

-3. Run `yarn typings` to confirm your fix.
+3. Run `yarn test:typings` to confirm your fix.

 > It is known that definitions of **R.compose/R.pipe** are far from perfect.
 The issue has been [previously discussed](https://github.com/selfrefactor/rambda/issues/466) but there is no obvious solution to it.